Dylan-Speight/definitely_not_etsy/README.md

 *Dotenv* - Environment variable creation for development.
 Loads a .env file during rails server initialisation that holds sensitive information such as database passwords and API keys/secrets.

-*RSpec* -
+*RSpec* - A Domain Specific Language testing tool.
+Used to create tests that determine whether the HTML produced by both us as developers and helpers within RoR, functions as we expect it to.

 *Cloudinary* - Cloud-based image and video management platform.
 Uploaded images are delivered through their personal CDN, allowing fast media load times regardless of user geolocation.

 *Stripe* - Remote payment infrastructure.
 Payment solution stack, that takes transactions away from the scope of your web application, removing much of the liability that comes with handling sensitive information such as credit card details, and deals with the frustration of things like chargebacks.
 Encrypts user traffic, aligning with our model/approach to information security.

-### Heroku - What Is It, and Why Did We Use It?
+### Heroku - What Is It?
+(SAQ 4)
 *4. Describe the network infrastructure the App may be based on.*

-### Heroku - Running a Database in the Cloud
+### Heroku - Running a Database in the Cloud (SAQ 6 & 7)
-*5. Identify the database to be used in your App and provide a justification for your choice.*
+*6. Identify the database to be used in your App and provide a justification for your choice.*
-*6. Identify and describe the production database setup (i.e. postgres instance).*
+*7. Identify and describe the production database setup (i.e. postgres instance).*